emberjs/guides/source/testing/testing-xhr.md

 });
 ```

-* Calling `then` (observing/chaining) only needs to be implicitely wrapped in a run call statement (eg `Ember.run(...)`) if there is a possibility you will chain/observe the promise after it's been fulfilled.
+* Calling `then` (observing/chaining) only needs to be implicitly wrapped in a run call statement (eg `Ember.run(...)`) if there is a possibility you will chain/observe the promise after it's been fulfilled.
 See the examples below which will help explain the different scenarios.

 #####Walk through example of observing/chaining before the promise has fulfilled